XK42 - Physical Computing Student's Kit

 In educational settings the cost of ownership is exceptionally low, when a number of factors are taken into account:

-- One kit can be shared by up to 5 learners.
+- One kit can be shared by up to 5 learners at once.
 Collaborative exercises and projects run throughout the course so sharing does not dilute the experience.

 - The ease with which kit can be assembled / disassembled means that kit can be shared between classes.

 - Our hardware is robust: XinaBox kit is resident on the ISS and in Antarctica (when this was written, March 2020).
-You can expect it to last several years.
+You can expect it to last for years.

 - Several of the xChips in the kit, including sensors, are the same ones that are on the ISS and in Antarctica.

-- There are no consumables or hidden costs.
+- There are no consumables or hidden / additional costs.

 - By sharing the enabling hardware kits amongst students within a lesson and between classrooms the cost of ownership in year 1 can be around 10USD per student, and the kit will last for many years.